 Source: Library of Congress, A map of the most inhabited part of Virginia containing the whole province of Maryland with part of Pensilvania, New Jersey and North Carolina

-Spotswood was not successful in steering growth up the Rappahannock.
+Spotswood was not successful in steering growth in the Rappahannock River valley.
 William Byrd chartered cities at the falls of the Appomattox River and the James River, and they developed into Petersburg and Richmond.
 Turnpikes, canals, and railroads directed trade to those two port cities, and Fredericksburg never grew into a significant economic rival.

 the 1755 Fry-Jefferson map of Virginia shows the relative lack of development south of the James/Appomattox rivers, in the watersheds of the Blackwater and Nottoway rivers that did not flow to the Chesapeake Bay